pgraemer/Mojolicious-Plugin-HttpBasicAuth/README.md

         }
     });

-Callback vor invalid requests, default can be seen here.
+Callback for invalid requests, default can be seen here.
 Return values are dispatched to ["respond_to" in Mojolicious::Controller](https://metacpan.org/pod/Mojolicious::Controller#respond_to)

 # HELPERS